Kamesuta/BungeePteroPower/README.md

 ### Required Settings

 - `pterodactyl`: Configure settings for Pterodactyl, including URL and API key.
     - `url`: Set the URL of your Pterodactyl panel.
 (Example: https://panel.example.com/)
         - If you are using services like Cloudflare Tunnel, ensure proper bypass settings for IP-based communication.
-  - `token`: Set the client API key for Pterodactyl.
+    - `apikey`: Set the client API key for Pterodactyl.
         - It begins with `ptlc_`.
         - Client API keys for Pterodactyl can be found in the "API Credentials" tab on the account page.

 ### Optional Settings

 - `language`: Set the language to be used.
 The default is English (`en`).
-  - Supported languages are English (`en`) and Japanese (`ja`).
+    - Supported languages are as follows
+        - English (`en`)
+        - Japanese (`ja`)
+        - French (`fr`)
 - `startTimeout`: After starting a server with this plugin, it will stop the server if there are no players for a certain period.
 The unit is seconds.
     - After starting, the server will stop after the `startTimeout` plus the server's timeout duration.
     - Setting it to 1 keeps the server running until players join and leave.
 - `servers`: Configure settings for each server.
 Set the server ID and the time until automatic shutdown.
     - `id`: Set the server ID on Pterodactyl.
         - Server IDs on Pterodactyl can be found in the URL of the server page.
         - For example, if the URL is https://panel.example.com/server/1234abcd, the server ID is 1234abcd.
     - `timeout`: When there are no players on the server, it will stop after a certain period.
 The unit is seconds.

 ### Permission Settings